andrewbantly/andrewbantly/README.md

 I completed a 12-week, 600+ hour bootcamp focused on Git, Github, HTML, CSS, JavaScript, Node, PostgreSQL, MongoDB, Python, React, Django, and more.

-I am currently working on an internal tool for a Phoenix-based real estate investment company using Python, Django, NoSQL database integration, TypeScript, Angular, and SCSS.
+I am currently working on an internal tool for a Phoenix-based real estate investment company using Python, Django, MongoDB, TypeScript, Angular, and SCSS.

 ## Past Projects